webreactor/wait-for-service/Readme.md

 wait-for-service
 ================

-A simple bash script that waits till specified socket starts listening
+A simple bash script that waits till specified socket starts listening.

+The script is very usefull for docker containers that should wait for other microservices until actually start.

-Exists immideatly is target socket is listening
+The script will exist immideatly is target socket is listening.

-`make install`
+`sudo make install`

 or download binary: